 There are multiple types of CDs.
-The traditional CD is the most common.
-With a traditional CD, you deposit a fixed amount of money for a set term (such as six months, one year or three years) and receive a fixed interest rate.
-Other common types of CDs include no-penalty CDs, bump-up CDs and IRA CDs.
+The standard CD – in which you deposit a fixed amount of money for a set term (such as six months, one year or three years) and receive a fixed interest rate – is the most popular type.
+Other types include no-penalty CDs, bump-up CDs and IRA CDs.

 CD deposit and income limits

 Limits on how much you can save in a CD vary by financial institution.
 In addition, there are minimum deposit requirements of $10,000, $1,000, $500 or even $0, depending on the bank.

 Some institutions offer jumbo CDs that require a minimum of $100,000.
 If you’re considering depositing a sizable amount, pay attention to deposit insurance.
 CDs that are held at FDIC-insured banks or National Credit Union Administration (NCUA)-insured credit unions are insured for up to $250,000, per depositor, per insured financial institution, for each account ownership category.
 Any money in the CD above that threshold, whether it’s the deposited money or the interest earned on the account, won’t be insured if the bank were to fail.
 If you’re in a position to save more than $250,000 in a CD, it’s advisable to spread around the funds in CDs at separately chartered financial institutions.